CatHeitman/catheitman.github.io/about.markdown

 # Digital Communication

 Catherine played a lead role in her state agency’s increased digital communications transition as a way of better serving the public.
-The agency's effective use of text communications, updated and innovative internet features and social media campaigns sounded the word about vital resources available when they were needed most.
-The approach gained her state agency a national Government Changemaker Award from Code for America.
+The agency's effective use of text communications, innovative internet features and social media campaigns provided updates about vital resources available when they were needed most.
+The approach helped gaine her state agency a national [Government Changemaker Award from Code for America.](https://www.dcfs.louisiana.gov/news/dcfs-awarded-code-for-americas-government-changemaker-award#)

 [See Catherine's full profile here.](https://www.linkedin.com/in/catherineheitman/)